 When he has different career goals than you do.
 Go with the flow.

-When he doesn’t love you as much as you think he should.
-How are you respecting him?
+When he doesn’t love you as much as he should.
+Pray.

 This is by no means a comprehensive list or article.
 It is intended to help you work through what is bothering you, to see if it is a leave-worthy problem, or a stay-and-work-it-out problem.
 I know there are some pretty terrible guys out there.
 I know that you can’t work everything out.
 But I have seen the grace and forgiveness extended by Godly women to their sin-natured husbands, so I know miracles can happen.